 The philosopher Lao Tzu once said, “the journey of a thousand miles begins with a single step.”
-These five phrases are the beginning of your Chinese-speaking journey!
-If you’re trying to impress a Chinese client, dazzle your dim sum server, or survive a layover at the Beijing International Airport — know these words
+The following five phrases are the beginning of your Chinese-speaking journey!
+If you’re trying to impress a Chinese client, dazzle your dim sum server, or survive a layover at the Beijing International Airport — know these words for sure!

 Saying “xiè xiè” will impress your Chinese friends.
 Saying it correctly will amaze them.
 This important word is often mispronounced, so here’s a useful trick.
 Try saying “shee-yeh shee-yeh” through a wide smile, to get the sound just right.